-A virtual operating system of course needs a virtual hard disk to store its files and the major software companies each have their own implementations of a virtual hard disk.
-Oracle’s VirtualBox uses Virtual Disk Image (VDI), VMWare uses Virtual Machine Disk (VMDK) and Microsoft products like Virtual PC, Windows XP Mode or Hyper-V use Virtual Hard Disks (VHD or VHDX).
-Virtual disk formats are sometimes interchangeable between products, VirtualBox for instance supports VDI, VHD, VMDK and a few more.
+A virtual operating system, of course, needs a virtual hard disk to store its files.
+Software companies each have their own implementations of a virtual hard disk.
+Oracle VirtualBox uses Virtual Disk Image (VDI), VMWare uses Virtual Machine Disk (VMDK) and Microsoft products like Virtual PC or Hyper-V use Virtual Hard Disks (VHD or VHDX).
+Virtual disk formats are sometimes interchangeable between products.
+For instance, VirtualBox supports VDI, VHD, VMDK and a few more.

-Read Only Access for Virtual Disk Files (VHD, VDI or VMDK)
+Read Only Access for Virtual Disk Files (VHD, VHDX, VDI, or VMDK)

 There are many different ways you can access the contents of a virtual disk without actually booting into the virtual operating system itself.
 Here’s a selection of easy solutions.

-7-Zip is probably the most popular free archiver and it includes the ability to open VHD, VDI and VMDK disk images.
-You can easily extract whatever files are required from the virtual operating system using drag and drop or copying out with the Extract button.
+7-Zip is probably the most popular free archiver and it includes the ability to open VHD, VHDX, VDI, and VMDK disk images.
+You can easily extract whatever files are required from the virtual operating system using drag and drop or copying to another location with the Extract button.

-To open a virtual disk right click on it and select Open archive from the 7-Zip context menu or open File Manager and manually browse for the virtual disk.
-Only single volume VDI’s are supported which means if there is more than one partition the VDI won’t open.
-Multi volume VHD and VMDK files are supported and the volumes will be shown numbered.
-In the image above 0 is the Reserved Boot partition, 1 is the main Windows partition and 2 is the Recovery partition.
+To open a virtual disk, right click on it and select Open archive from the 7-Zip context menu or open 7-Zip File Manager and manually browse for the virtual disk.
+Only single volume VDI’s are supported which means if there is more than one partition the VDI image won’t open.
+Multi volume VHD and VMDK files are supported although opening a VHDX image seems to be very hit and miss.

 2. Passmark OSFMount (VHD and VMDK)

-OSFMount can handle VHD and VMDK virtual hard disks but does not support the VDI files from VirtualBox.
-The virtual disks are mounted as drive letters in this program which means they behave much like an ordinary hard disk while connected, but are read only.
+Passmark OSFMount can handle VHD and VMDK virtual hard disks but does not support VDI image files or VHDX.
+The virtual disks are mounted as drive letters in this program which means they behave much like an ordinary hard disk while connected but are read-only.

 3. PowerISO (VHD, VDI and VMDK)